Abarim Publications' online Biblical Hebrew Dictionary

 All in all it's becoming clear that in the Bible the olive symbolizes commencement and the frailty, helplessness and vulnerability thereof (Psalm 52:8, 128:3), from the tiniest sprouts of new life after the flood, to the yearly returning spring, to the beginning of the building of Solomon's stone temple, to the utter feeble entry of Jesus into Jerusalem, which constitutes the beginning of the building of the final temple.

 (The olive branch returns in the troublesome vision of Zechariah, in which the prophet sees two of them flanking the Menorah (Zechariah 4:12).
 These two also represent a beginning, and again of the temple, see Zechariah 4:9.
-Here at Abarim Publications we foster neither allegiance to what is commonly believed nor fear of being called insane, but we're pretty sure that Zechariah 4 is one of a few places in the Bible that describe DNA.
-If you haven't already, you should probably read this website's front page.)
+Here at Abarim Publications we foster neither allegiance to what is commonly believed nor fear of being called insane, but we're pretty sure that Zechariah 4 is one of a few places in the Bible that describe DNA.)